briandfoy/briandfoy.github.io/_posts/2020-07-23-autoredailing-and-walking-phone-menus.md

 original_url:
 ---

 There's a particular government service I need to interact with and they have rebuffed my messaging through their official website.
 I'm supposed to call them, but everyone else is calling them too.
 Instead of a callback service or something similar, this government office makes you walk through a two minute phone tree where several messages (all completely irrelevant to me) cannot be bypassed.
-After two and a half minutes, it tells you that no agents are busy and to call back later.
+After two and a half minutes, it tells you that no agents are available and to call back later.

 Many people say they spend their days calling this number, over and over.
 Some people say they've called it 300 times a day.
 Ridiculous.
 Some people use various redialer programs on Android, which I don't have.
 But what could I do with my MacBook?